Barriers for fast matrix multiplication from irreversibility: Explicit barriers

 where~$\mongeq$ and~$\monrelexp$ are the monomial restriction and monomial relative exponent defined in \cref{monomial}.

 Now the monomial irreversibility barrier from \cref{monomialsec} comes into play.
-Upper bounds on the monomial asymptotic subrank of $\langle G\rangle$ have (using different terminology) been obtained in~\cite{MR3631613, blasiak2017groups, sawin2017bounds}.
-Those upper bounds imply that $\langle G\rangle$ is monomially irreversible for every nontrivial finite group $G$.
-Together with our results in \cref{monomialsec} and the fact that the tensor~$\langle G\rangle$ is symmetric up to a permutation of the basis of one of the tensor legs, this directly leads to nontrivial barriers for the left-hand side of~\eqref{gta} for any fixed nontrivial group $G$, thus putting the work of \cite{MR3631613, blasiak2017groups,sawin2017bounds} in a broader context.
-We have not tried to numerically optimise the monomial irreversibility barriers for group algebras.
+Upper bounds on the monomial asymptotic subrank of $\langle G\rangle_\FF$ have (using different terminology) been obtained in~\cite{MR3631613, blasiak2017groups, sawin2017bounds}.
+Those upper bounds imply that $\langle G\rangle_\FF$ is monomially irreversible for every nontrivial finite group $G$.
+Together with our results in \cref{monomialsec} and the fact that the tensor~$\langle G\rangle_\FF$ is cyclically symmetric up to a permutation of the basis of one of the tensor legs, this directly leads to nontrivial barriers for the left-hand side of~\eqref{gta} for any fixed nontrivial group~$G$, thus putting the work of \cite{MR3631613, blasiak2017groups,sawin2017bounds} in a broader context.
+We have not tried to numerically optimize the monomial irreversibility barriers for group algebras.
+We gave an example of a monomial barrier for $G = \ZZ/3\ZZ$ in \cref{ste}.

+It should be stressed again that although these results rule out using monomial restrictions from powers of any one single group, part of the hope of the group-theoretic approach is to use a family of groups (such as the symmetric group $S_n$ for increasing $n$) which is \emph{not} just powers of a single starting group.
+For families of abelian groups of bounded exponent (even if they are not powers of a single group), \cite{MR3631613} rules out STPP constructions reaching $\omega=2$, and for certain families of nilpotent groups (again, even if they are not just powers of a single group) \cite{blasiak2017groups} does similarly.

+The results of \cite{MR3631613}, \cite{blasiak2017groups} and \cite{sawin2017bounds}, in fact, show slightly more than the aforementioned barriers for monomial restriction.
+While, over arbitrary fields, they only rule out monomial restrictions, over fields of bad characteristic (e.g.,~characteristic $p$ when $G$ is a $p$-group satisfying the relevant conditions of their theorems) they also rule out \emph{arbitrary degenerations}.
+This is because they show slice rank upper bounds, the slice rank of a diagonal tensor equals its rank, and having slice rank at most $r$ is a Zariski-closed condition (proved in \cite{sawin}).